Role of Local Governing Bodies

 The Local Governing Body:

-- Are involved with all appointments of staff other than the Principal/ Executive Headteacher and Head/s of School within the MAT’s framework for appointments.
+- Are involved with all appointments of staff other than the Director of Academies, CEO & Headteachers. within the MAT’s framework for appointments.
 This may include the appointment for staff in other academies.

-- Takes responsibility for monitoring the effectiveness of the performance management in their academy and providing a representative for the annual MAT pay panel which determines the pay of all staff employed in the individual Academies other than the Executive Headteachers and Heads of School.
+- Takes responsibility for monitoring the effectiveness of the performance management in their academy and providing a representative for the annual MAT pay panel which determines the pay of all staff employed in the individual Academies other than the Director of Academies, CEO & Headteachers.

 - Holds the leadership and staff of the individual academy to account for the academic performance, pupil attendance, quality of teaching, care and support of pupils & wider educational provision